Socure raises $100M at $1.3B valuation, proving identity verification is hotter than ever – TechCrunch

 Socure founder and CEO Johnny Ayers says his company’s identity management products can help B2C enterprises achieve know-your-customer (KYC) auto-approval rates of up to 97%.
 This means that financial institutions can more easily capture fraud, for example, via Socure’s single API.
 The company also claims that by more easily verifying thin-file (those without much credit history) and young consumers, it can help reduce the underbanked population.

+Overall fraud attempts among Socure’s existing customer base nearly doubled in the second quarter of 2020 — with certain segments seeing rises as high as 150%, according to Ayers.

+“These instances did not involve actual fraud but instead were flagged by Socure as suspicious and blocked prior to inflicting damage,” he said.

-The company plans to use its new capital to also enhance its product offering as it continues to develop patents.
+Looking ahead, the company plans to use its new capital to also enhance its product offering as it continues to develop patents.

 Accel partner Amit Jhawar will join Socure’s board as part of the funding round.